 3.1 Amount.
-Compensation under this Agreement shall not exceed sixty thousand four hundred and four dollars (\$60,404) including optional subtask 8.3 as listed in CONTRACTOR's Scope of Work in Exhibit "A." CONTRACTOR's billing shall be based on actual time expended using the Cost Breakdown in Exhibit "A."
+Compensation under this Agreement shall not exceed fifty four thousand one hundred and twenty three dollars (\$54,123), as listed in CONTRACTOR's Scope of Work in Exhibit "A".
+CONTRACTOR's billing shall be based on actual time expended using the Cost Breakdown in Exhibit "A".